Babu12345/ble-plugin/plugin_state_machine_std/README.md

 # Plugin State Machine Standard

-A Rust library implementing a complete BLE-USB bridge state machine for ESP32-based BLE plugin devices.
+A hardware-agnostic Rust library implementing a complete BLE-USB bridge state machine for BLE plugin devices.
 This crate provides the core processing logic and state management to facilitate bidirectional data and command transfer between BLE peripherals and USB hosts.

+## Hardware Agnostic Design

+The state machine is designed to be hardware-agnostic through the use of traits, allowing it to work with any BLE stack implementation.
+The library uses two key traits:

+- **`PluginConfig<ERROR>`**: Defines the interface for BLE stack operations (peripheral configuration, services, characteristics, advertising, etc.)
+- **`HardwareAccessories`**: Provides hardware-specific functionality like LED indicators

+This design allows the same state machine core to support multiple BLE stacks (ESP32-Nimble, BlueZ, etc.) and hardware platforms by simply implementing these traits.

 ## Overview